-The NOHAB Smithy in the Innovatum area is one of Sweden's oldest hammer forges.
+The NOHAB Smithy in the Innovatum District is one of Sweden's oldest hammer forges.
 Here you can experience the forge just as it looked during the time of NOHAB when it produced equipment for locomotives, tools and more.
 Open for visitors between the end of June to middle of August but you can book visits via Innovatum Science Center all year round.

 NOHAB's old smithy is a unique industrial environment preserved as it was when it was still producing goods for the NOHAB industry.
 Here are the giant hammers, with the ovens and all the authentic tools next to it.
 The smithy is one of Sweden's oldest hammer forges.